groszste/SpoofGAN/README.md

 If you use this code in your work please cite the following paper:

 S.A.
-Grosz and A. K. Jain, "Spoofgan: Synthetic Fingerprint Spoof Images," IEEE Transactions on Information Forensics and Security, 2022.
+Grosz and A. K. Jain, "SpoofGAN: Synthetic Fingerprint Spoof Images," IEEE Transactions on Information Forensics and Security, 2022.